BartoszBartniczak/MongodbSparkIntegration/README.md

 #### Setting up the twitter collector
 In order to run the twitter collector sample you need to setup the `MongodbSparkIntegration/config.yml` file with your twitter API keys.
 Then simply run the following command to start collecting the data:
 ```
+# let's build the image for ist_twitter
 docker build -t ist_twitter ist_twitter/

-#to run it in background
+# to run the collection process in background
 docker run -d --name=code --hostname=code --rm -v MongodbSparkIntegration/:/code --net=ist -w /code ist_twitter

-#to leave it running in foreground
+# to run the collection process in foreground
 docker run -it --name=code --hostname=code --rm -v MongodbSparkIntegration/:/code --net=ist -w /code ist_twitter
 ```